johnkorzhuk/fast-poll/README.md

 # Known issues and bugs

-If you know why or how to fix any of these, please create an issue letting me know.
+If you know why or how to fix any of these issues, please let me know how I can go about that or create a pull request.
+Thanks.
 - I'm unable to use async-await in src/ directory.
 During the `Building static HTML for pages` process when I build the application for production an error is thrown.
 See [issue #1](https://github.com/johnkorzhuk/fast-poll/issues/1).
 - All pages depend on firebase.js since my provider is wrapping the application in [gatsby-browser.js](./gatsby-browser.js).
 Directly importing it in the ./src directory throws a webpack error.
 See [issue #2](https://github.com/johnkorzhuk/fast-poll/issues/2).